 This article is more than half a decade old, but it's still relevant.
 Let's say your SEO maven hooked you up with well-optimized SEO landing pages, but they’re relatively orphaned.
 (Nobody’s linking to them much, not even you, from your own site.)
 Should you link to them from your site's other pages, like from your … Continue reading SEO Intralinking Strategy for Blogging

 I've seen a few articles titled 'The ABCs of SEO', but most of them either continue on to the DEFs and trudge all the way through Z, or ditch the metaphor altogether after the headline.
 Dear SEO reader, that's not me; I won't do that to you.
-My understanding of "The ABCs" gels with the … Continue reading The ABCs of SEO for 2016
+My understanding of "The ABCs" gels with the … Continue reading The ABCs of SEO

 Social 101 for the SEO-minded Company SEO practitioners have seen the writing on the wall for years.
 If you really care about ranking well in Google, now it's past time to pay attention to social.
 Almost two months ago we learned empirically that more +1 on Google+ means better ranking in Google.
 I've spent a … Continue reading Social SEO is Here

 I fired a Hawaii marketing agency a couple of months ago.
 I was not a client.
 I'd been providing usability and SEO services to their clients since 2007.
 (Does that mean I quit?)
 I grew online business for a few of their big-name clients and received decent money for it.
 Everybody at the agency was … Continue reading Looking for the best Hawaii digital marketing agency